• About

 Designing a smarter GenAI workflow for AI developers

-Mapping the project creation flow to find the simplest path for users.
+Mapping the project creation flow to find the simplest path for users

 Iteration discipline

+Because each round was designed to close a specific question, the final design resolved three sequenced design calls rather than averaging across them.
 The final took the best of each: template selection with full customisation, a streamlined setup panel, the evaluation tool integrated without exposing its branding, and a redesigned project landing page focused on experiment runs.

 Designing a smarter GenAI workflow for AI developers